Cancel anytime

 Total Addressable Market (TAM)

-The global telecom equipment market is estimated to be over $100 billion.
-Nokia is well-positioned to capture a significant share of this TAM through its diversified portfolio and technology leadership.
+The telecommunications equipment market TAM is estimated to be hundreds of billions of USD annually.
+Nokia is positioned to capture a significant share of this market by leveraging its 5G leadership and expanding its cloud and network services offerings.

 Upturn SWOT Analysis